-5 ways to support English Learners with technology
+5 ways to support English Language Learners with technology

-Using Nearpod makes technology for English Learners a bit less daunting.
-Here are 5 ways to support English Learners with technology
+Using Nearpod makes technology for ELLs a bit less daunting.
+Here are 5 ways to support ELLs with technology:

 1. Make newcomers feel at home

 Nearpod helps me celebrate newcomers’ diverse life experiences.
 One of the first lessons I like to do after a new student joins us is to go on a virtual reality field trip to their home country and virtually tour the world as a class.
 It helps connect us as a community and builds valuable and diverse background knowledge.

 Many newcomers spend much of their day just trying to keep their heads above water.
 What did the teacher say?
 Why is everyone in my class standing up all of a sudden?
 Where are we going?

 Having routines helps students that struggle with verbal directions.
 They see familiar content and get started immediately thanks to the structure and routine.